-The items in the Authority's Balance Sheet at 31 March 2021 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31 March 2022 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment are dependent on assumptions about the level of repairs and maintenance that will be 5 1 Pensions Liability depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase changes in retirement ages, mortality rates and expected returns on pension fund assets For the Local Government Pension Scheme (LGPS) the effect on the net pensions liability of changes in individual assumptions can be measured.
-For example, a 0.1% increase in the discount rate assumption would result in a decrease in the liability of £1.029m.
+Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment are dependent on assumptions about the level of repairs and maintenance that will be Pensions Liability depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A consulting Actuary is engaged to provide For the Local Government Pension Scheme (LGPS) the effect on the net pensions liability of changes in individual assumptions can be measured.
+For example, a 0.1% increase in the discount rate assumption would result in a decrease in the liability of £0.934m.
 However, the assumptions interact in complex ways.
-During 2020/21, the Authority's Actuary advised that the net pension liability for funded LGPS benefits had decreased by £8.498m as a result of estimates being corrected in light of financial experience and increased by £0.379m as a result of liability experience.
+During 2021/22, the Authority's Actuary advised that the net pension liability for funded LGPS benefits had decreased by £0.948m as a result of financial assumptions, decreased by £0.948m as a result of demographic assumptions and decreased by £0.431m as a result of liability experience.
 Actual pension rates are determined on an actuarial basis every 3 years.
-The latest valuation has determined the employer's contribution for 3 years from March 2019.
-A 0.1% increase in this rate would increase the Authority's revenue budget requirement for pension costs by £3,000.
+The previous valuation has determined the employer's contribution years from March 2019.
+A 0.1% increase in this rate would increase the Authority's revenue budget requirement for pension costs by £4,000.
 Uncertainties do not apply to the Fire Fighters Pension Schemes as these are Unfunded Scheme where costs are fully met by government grant.